wangyi111/international-archaeology-ai-challenge/README.md

 # international-archaeology-ai-challenge

 Codes for the HIDA/IDSI international archaeology AI challenge.
-The task is multiclass semantic segmentation of ancient agricultural terrace/wall.
+The task is multiclass semantic segmentation of ancient agricultural terrace/wall in the Negev desert.
 We use UNet/DeepLabV3+ with EfficientNet backbone and get an overal IOU (foreground only) of 0.31.

 ## data
 - The training data is 500 512*512 image patches, each patch contains 9 feature images (orthophoto, DTM, etc.)